From glass floors to open air platforms, observation decks are taking the travel experience to dizzying new heights.

 Burj Khalifa, Dubai

-There are so many superlatives attached to the Burj Khalifa: it’s the world’s tallest man-made structure, it has the most floors of any building, it has the highest occupied floor and the world’s highest altitude art gallery.
+There are so many superlatives attached to the Burj Khalifa in downtown Dubai: it’s the world’s tallest man-made structure, it has the most floors of any building, it has the highest occupied floor and the world’s highest altitude art gallery.
 But surprisingly, its observation deck on the 148th floor (555.7m) is not the world’s highest.
 That honour goes to Shanghai Tower (583m).
 The Burj Khalifa also has a lower-level deck on the 125th floor that boasts 360-views and a five-star premium lounge.

 Shanghai Tower, Shanghai